American Pit Bull Registry

 Finally, in an article in Pediatrics, June 1994, an article entitled "Which Dogs Bite?
 A case control of risk factors." concluded the following:

-Dog bites cause an estimated 585,000 injuries each year resulting in the need for medical attention with children being the most frequent to be bitten.
+Dog bites cause an estimated average 585,000 injuries each year resulting in the need for medical attention with children being the most frequent to be bitten.
 The study sought to determine dog-specific factors independently associated with a dog biting a non-household member.
 (88% occur in the dog owner's yard or home or in the **adjoining** yard.
 62% members of the victims' families witnessed the bite.)
 It is important to note the negligence associated with children who trespass or otherwise provoke a bite as well as irresponsible parentage allowing such children to act in an irresponsible behavior thus leading to the increased prevalence of such bites.

 The identified risk group are children less than 11 years old, the average age is 8, males outnumber females.
 This is probably out of disrespect typically exemplified by these young children.
 Only 7% required hospital admission.
 The method was to match 178 pairs of dogs selected from dogs reported to an urban animal control for a first-bite episode on a non-household member in which the victim received medical treatment.
 Controls were neighborhood-matched dogs with no history of biting a non-household member, selected by modified random-digit dialing.